department-of-veterans-affairs/vets-website/content/pages/health-care/about-va-health-care/your-care-team.md

 #### How do I schedule an appointment?

+##### By phone

 You can call the VA health facility where you receive care.
 [Find your VA health facility's phone number](/facilities).

-[You can also use your DS Logon to request and schedule non-urgent visits online](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).
-Your DS Logon is the same as the one you use for eBenefits.
+##### Online

+You can also schedule non-urgent visits online.
+You'll just need a DS Logon (used for eBenefits and milConnect) to use our online scheduling tool.
+[Schedule an appointment online](https://veteran.mobilehealth.va.gov/veteran-appointment-requests/).

+**Don't have a DS Logon?** [Register now](https://myaccess.dmdc.osd.mil/identitymanagement/registration.do?execution=e4s1).

-Just keep in mind that your VA health care providers don't monitor this online tool.
+Please keep in mind that your VA health care providers don't monitor this online tool.
 So:

 - **If you need urgent care**, please call <a href="tel:+9-1-1">911</a> or call the Veterans Crisis Hotline at <a href="tel:+1-800-273-8255">800-273-8255</a>, then press 1.
 - **If you need to speak to your doctor about an appointment that's coming up within the next 72 hours**, please call your VA health facility.
 [Find your VA health facility's phone number](/facilities).